P.S. The website that I found is

 Hit the link above for the full report, but the gist is this.
 Considering everything factors into the production of both drinks (bottle production, fertilizer, processing, transportation, etc), it was determined that every liter of Fiji water that makes it to your local convenience store creates a total of .55 pounds of greenhouse gas emissions, while every liter of Tropicana orange juice you pour into your breakfast glass generates 1.98 pounds.

-ecological footprints?
+So what does this mean for those of us trying to minimize our ecological footprints?
 It means it's time to start looking at orange juice in a whole new light.

 In most parts of the world, it really should be considered a sort of luxury: as is pointed out in the piece, there's really no way to get orange juice without causing carbon chaos.
 Even fresh-squeezing is out, as the packaging is often more intensive for oranges than for orange juice.